bitpesa/api-documentation/authentication.md

 # Authentication

+> **NOTE**
+>
+> Instead of implementing authentication on your own please [try using our SDKs](README.md#software-development-kits) available in multiple frameworks and languages which support our authentication mechanism out of the box

 Authentication with the BitPesa API relies on correctly setting the headers on each request with the following data:

 * **Accept** and **Content-Type** should be "application/json"